 - Poor mental function.

-- The fire camp lunches (called shift food) are designed to allow firefighters small amounts of food (primarily carbohydrates) that can be easily eaten throughout the work shift.
+- Fire camp lunches are designed to allow firefighters small amounts of food (primarily carbohydrates) that can be easily eaten throughout the work shift.

 How are you eating your fire lunch?
-Is it all at once or small amounts throughout the day?
-Think of long-duration events (Ultra Runs, triathlons), do you see athletes stopping for a big meal or eating small amounts constantly throughout the race?
+Is it all at once or in small amounts throughout the day?
+Think of long-duration events (ultra runs, triathlons).
+Do athletes stop for a big meal or eat small amounts constantly throughout the race?

 This topic was submitted by Joe Domitrovich, Ph.D., Exercise Physiologist, Missoula Technology and Development Center.